ai4ce/FusionSense/README.md

 The ROS2 packages I shared can be used to acquire them.
 Or you can manually format your dataset this way.

-In the following documentation, I will assume that the dataset is put under `/home/irving/`.
+The project assume that all the folders in the HuggingFace repo is put under `FusionSense/datasets/`.
 ### 1. Extract Mask
 Switch your conda env first
 ```bash